scroll-tech/scroll-documentation/src/content/docs/en/getting-started/overview-tokenomics.md

 <!-- TODO: Confirm Architecture page exists -->

 For more information on our architecture, see [Scroll Architecture](/technology/).

+### Scroll Tokenomics :

+While it's currently unclear if Scroll will have tokenomics, here's an overview of what they could look like if they decide to implement them:

+Potential Token Utility:

+Network fees: Users might pay fees in Scroll tokens for transactions and using network resources.
+Staking: Token holders could stake their tokens to participate in network validation and earn rewards.
+Governance: Tokens could give holders voting rights on network upgrades, fee structures, and other governance decisions.
+Discounted access: Holding tokens could provide discounts on specific applications or services built on Scroll.
+Token Distribution:

+Team & Advisors: An allocation might be reserved for the team and advisors who contribute to Scroll's development.
+Foundation/Treasury: A portion could be allocated to a foundation or treasury for funding future development and ecosystem growth.
+Public Sale: Tokens could be sold in a public sale to raise funds and distribute ownership.
+Mining/Staking Rewards: Tokens could be distributed as rewards for network validation or staking.
+Community Grants: Some tokens could be allocated for community grants to support developers and projects building on Scroll.
+Tokenomics Model:

+Total Supply: The total number of tokens issued would need careful consideration to balance incentives with inflation concerns.
+Distribution Schedule: The release of tokens over time would need to be planned to manage supply and incentivize long-term participation.
+Governance Model: The specific mechanisms for on-chain governance using tokens would need to be designed.
+Important Considerations:

+Regulations: Complying with evolving cryptocurrency regulations would be crucial.
+Security: Secure token design and smart contract implementation would be essential.
+Community Alignment: Any tokenomics design should align with the values and goals of the Scroll community.
+Remember:

+This is just a hypothetical overview based on common tokenomics models in other blockchain projects.
+The actual tokenomics of Scroll, if implemented, could be different and would depend on specific decisions made by the Scroll team.

+It's important to stay updated on official announcements from Scroll to understand their future plans regarding tokenomics.

 ## Can I use Scroll today?